'Enough Said' (2013) by Nicole Holofcener

 Quick summary:

 Eva (Julia Louis-Dreyfus) has been divorced for ten years and has a daughter named Ellen (Tracey Fairaway) who will soon be leaving for college.
 Albert (James Gandolfini) is in the same boat - divorced for four years with a college-bound daughter named Tess (Eve Hewson).
 They meet at a party and initially claim to not find each other attractive, but they of course end up dating.
-Complications ensue, as they are want to do in any romantic comedy, and are dealt with poorly.
+Complications ensue, as per usual for romantic comedies, and are dealt with poorly.
 Heavy cringing and a few tears are inevitable.

 Thoughts:

-I've seen this movie an embarrassing amount of times (not as many times as "The Devil Wears Prada" or "10 Things I Hate About You," but still).
+I've seen this movie an embarrassing amount of times.
+Not as many times as "The Devil Wears Prada" (Frankel, 2006) or "10 Things I Hate About You" (Junger, 1999), but still.
 As someone who binged both "Veep" and "The Sopranos" (along with "Seinfeld" back in the day), my love for Julia Louis-Dreyfus and James Gandolfini runs deep.
 "Enough Said" premiered after James Gandolfini's death, and I remember walking past Cobble Hill Cinemas and feeling sad after seeing the poster.
 So sad, in fact, that I initially avoided seeing this movie because I knew it would make me feel slightly depressed.
-Instead, I went to see "Don Jon," a terrible movie written and directed by Joseph Gordon-Levitt.
-I used to like JGL until I saw "Don Jon" and the shitty way it treats women.
-JGL, please stick to acting (sorry).
+Instead, I went to see "Don Jon" (2013), a terrible movie written and directed by Joseph Gordon-Levitt.
+I used to like JGL until I saw the shitty way this movie treats women.
+JGL, please stick to acting.

 Before "Enough Said," I had an undeservedly negative opinion of Nicole Holofcener.
 I saw "Friends with Money" in high school and remember thinking, "Oh, another movie about boring, privileged white people.
 Groundbreaking."
 And while I haven't rewatched "Friends with Money" since, I don't doubt that my initial impression was accurate.
 Like Nancy Meyers, Sofia Coppola, and Nora Ephron, Nicole Holofcener tends to create enjoyable films with a constrained worldview.
 She isn't exactly a pioneer of modern cinema, but she does have talent for writing a sharp script with likably flawed characters and casting talented actors to play them.
 Holofcener actually has a long history of working with Catherine Keener, an actor I greatly admire and especially loved in "Enough Said."

-This movie is one of the few romantic comedies I can think of (along with "Moonstruck" and "When Harry Met Sally") where the subplots aren't throwaway and are almost as good as the "A" story.
+This movie is one of the few romantic comedies I can think of, along with "Moonstruck" (Jewison, 1987) and "When Harry Met Sally" (Reiner, 1989), where the subplots aren't throwaway and are almost as good as the "A" story.
 I love the dynamic between Will (Ben Falcone) and Sarah (Toni Collette), a couple with children who casually joke about leaving each other.
 At a dinner with Albert and Eva, Sarah and Will have this exchange:

 Sarah: Sometimes I think I'd like to be single just so I can have girly sheets.